spaceottercode/kritatoot/README.md

 # KritaToot

+> a simple ready-to-use plugin with no external dependencies

 A plugin for Krita 4.x that lets you post a copy of your **current** document directly on Mastodon.

 Adds **Tools > Scripts > Post on Mastodon** menu option when enabled.